When you check your call log on your iPhone and see some calls marked as “Cancelled Call,” and are confused I’m here to

 Why Do Some Of My Calls On My iPhone Call Log Show Up As Cancelled?

 A canceled call on an iPhone log means the call was either disconnected by you, or it didn’t go through due to a network issue, or the call was declined by the receiver.

 Canceled calls represent the calls that didn’t go through and were hung up before going to voicemail.
-A network failure would also result in a “cancelled call”.
+A network failure would also result in a “canceled call”.

-In the case of incoming calls, if you see an incoming call listed as “cancelled,” it would be because the person who was calling you ended the call before it got through your network; they hung up the call before it even started ringing.
+In the case of incoming calls, if you see an incoming call listed as “canceled,” it would be because the person who was calling you ended the call before it got through your network; they hung up the call before it even started ringing.

 Another reason why it appears as a canceled call is that you did not answer their call, and it went to Voicemail.
 Moreover, an incoming call to Voicemail without a message is also categorized as a canceled call.

-To put it simply, any incoming or outgoing call that wasn’t answered or did not go through and ended without going to Voicemail is called a “cancelled” call on iPhone.
+To put it simply, any incoming or outgoing call that wasn’t answered or did not go through and ended without going to Voicemail is called a “canceled” call on iPhone and will show up on the user’s call log.
 A network failure would also result in a canceled call.

 How Do You Know If Someone Blocked Your Calls On iPhone?